 NASA astronaut Katherine Megan McArthur aboard the ISS.
-Highlighted in a red circle is our MiniPIX TimePIX Radiation Monitoring Camera, a key tool designed to safeguard both the astronauts and the sensitive electronic and computer systems onboard.
+Highlighted in a red circle is a MiniPIX Radiation Monitoring Camera, a key tool designed to safeguard both the astronauts and the sensitive electronic and computer systems onboard.

 Space

-For these reasons, Space agencies, including NASA and ESA, and our commercial customers have integrated Timepix-based radiation monitors into their spacecraft, probes, and satellites.
+For these reasons, space agencies, including NASA and ESA, and our commercial customers have integrated Timepix-based radiation monitors into their spacecraft, probes, and satellites.
+These missions included Gateway Lunar Station, Polaris Dawn mission or ARTEMIS II programme.

 Furthermore, by identifying each particle’s type, our cameras provide space weather forecasting.
 The Sun’s lighter and less harmful particles arrive on Earth up to 30 minutes ahead of the heavier, more dangerous ones, providing a valuable window for protective measures to be activated, including shutting down critical onboard systems as required.